OpenMS/OpenMS-website/content/en/applications/nuxl.md

 TOPPAS: A workflow design and processing tool that allows for the automated analysis of mass spectrometry data.
 TOPPView: A visualization tool that enables detailed analysis and review of mass spectrometric data.
 This step-by-step guide ensures you can leverage the full capabilities of NuXL and the associated OpenMS modules efficiently.

+### Downloading the OpenMS installer with NuXL.
+Download the OpenMS-NuXL installer from https://github.com/timosachsenberg/OpenMS/releases/tag/NuXLPublication

 ### Preparing the input files: Raw data conversion.